-Distribution and E-Commerce
+Distribution and E-Commerce Industry in Northern Colorado

-The Distribution and E-Commerce industry growth cluster includes businesses engaging in the wholesale of all goods, catalog businesses, warehousing, and regional distribution of a range of goods.
+The distribution and ecommerce industry growth cluster includes businesses engaging in the wholesale of all goods, catalog businesses, warehousing, and regional distribution of a range of goods.

-DISTRIBUTION AND E-COMMERCE GROWTH CLUSTER OVERVIEW
+DISTRIBUTION AND ECOMMERCE GROWTH CLUSTER OVERVIEW

 The Distribution and E-Commerce industry growth cluster is a diverse ecosystem that has multiple drivers.
 Part of this cluster is primarily driven by Colorado’s growing population and the proportional demand to distribute goods throughout the region.
 However, another part of this cluster is strongly linked to the clusters identified as growth strategy targets and other regionally important clusters.